edoddridge/aronnax/docs/installation.rst

 Dependencies
 ============

+Aronnax depends on several external libraries.

+The Python components of Aronnax depend on

+| :bash:`numpy`
+| :bash:`scipy`
+|

+We recommend installing these with your favourite package manager before installing Aronnax.

+Additionally, the Fortran core requires

+| :bash:`make`
+| :bash:`gfortran >= 4.7.4`
+| :bash:`mpi`
+|

-Aronnax depends on several external libraries, namely, make, gfortran >= 4.7.4, and mpi.
-This means you will need a working installation of each of these.
-In particular, Aronnax will need the :bash:`mpif90` command to work in order for it to compile its Fortran core.
+In particular, Aronnax will need the :bash:`mpif90` command in order for it to compile its Fortran core.
+You will need to manually ensure that you have a working installation of each of these.

-Aronnax also depends on numpy and scipy.
+In addition to these dependencies, the automated tests also depend on :bash:`pytest` and :bash:`matplotlib`.

 Installation instructions
 =========================